 Precision Farming: Data-Informed Choices

 Precision agriculture is becoming more and more popular thanks to ICT.
 Using sensors, drones, and satellite photography, this method gathers precise information about crop health, soil conditions, and water use.
-After analysis, these data are used to develop specialized plans that minimize environmental effects and maximize resource allocation for each sector.
+We analyze these data to develop specialized plans that minimize environmental effects and maximize resource allocation for each sector.

 Filling the Void: Linking Farmers with Markets

-Farmers and customers are becoming more connected thanks to ICT platforms.
+Farmers and customers are becoming more connected thanks to ICT platforms, while tools like sheep handling equipment streamline livestock management and enhance productivity on farms.
 Smallholder farmers can deal directly with buyers through online markets, cutting out middlemen and guaranteeing more equitable prices.
 Farmers can also obtain data on customer preferences and modify their output accordingly.

 Obstacles and the Path Ahead